Oh wow. Kiwi experience. Where do I even begin?

-Not only do you have the bus guides sharing their wealth of New Zealand knowledge with you but you will also have 30+ other travellers on hand to pass your their recommendations for New Zealand and beyond.
-Quite often people have come from Australia or are heading their after – as i’m sure you plan to.
+Not only do you have the bus guides sharing their wealth of New Zealand knowledge with you but you will also have 30+ other travellers on hand to pass on their recommendations for New Zealand and beyond.
+Quite often people have come from Australia or are heading their after, as I’m sure you plan to.
 You will either have awesome advice or new travel buddies!

-This only really applies if you’re a last minute kinda guy.
+This only really applies if you’re a last minute kind of person.
 You’ll usually be fine but in peak seasons if you try and jump onto a bus leaving in the morning, in the morning, it might not be possible.
 This is when having some flexibility in your schedule is really valuable.

 If you stick to the minimum time on your route, the itinerary is wonderfully jam packed.
-This is a real good thing for those that need some assistance in planning and ensures you make the most out of your time, but for those of us more experienced travellers that want to go off and explore the hidden roads and paths – doing a roadtrip of your own may be more suited.
+This is a real good thing for those that need some assistance in planning and ensures you make the most out of your time, but for those of us more experienced travellers that want to go off and explore the hidden roads and paths, doing a road trip of your own may be more suitable.